“Dr. Cooper, I still don’t understand the purpose or rather the spirit of Christmas?”

 The happy chaos began as Lydia’s grandmother and grandfather arrived with her grandmother’s special treats.
 Her mother sat on the floor and passed out the gifts.
 She didn’t look very happy.
 Opening her present, Lydia loved the new dishes for her baby dolls.
 The neighbors came over for breakfast and brought hot chocolate.
 Her mother’s cinnamon rolls were heavenly.
 As they did in all the years past, the family watched A Christmas Carol.
 She snuggled between her grandparents.
 Christmas feast was different, but Lydia didn’t mind, it was delicious.
 The family laughed together as they played the board game from under the tree.
 Later, Lydia joined her mother on the couch in the living room and climbed into her lap.

 Her mother shook her head, “I’m sorry this Christmas was … well … smaller than normal.”

 Lydia spoke quickly, nearly without taking a breath.
 She said, “No, mommy!
 It was big and wonderful.
 I liked my present and everything else.
 Daddy was home, and granny and grandad were here.
 That was the best!
-We laughed so much and played games, decorated cookies, went to the manager, and sang Christmas songs in the car.”
-She sighed and leaned on her mother’s arm.
+We laughed so much and played games, decorated cookies, went to the manger, and sang Christmas songs in the car.”
+She sighed and leaned back in her mother’s arms.

-Christie hugged her daughter tight and shed tears.
+Christie hugged her daughter tight as tears trailed over her cheeks.
 This time they were tears of joy.

 Dr. Cooper sat back in his chair.
 “As you said, Henri, there are many ways Christmas is celebrated all over the world, with a variety of traditions and customs.
 No matter how it’s celebrated, a common element of Christmas festivities is the importance of family and friends gathering together to enjoy one another’s company.
 For the little girl, she didn’t need the perfect or the most expensive gift.
 She was happy the family spent time together.”